Married with three children

 Position: Head of IT and Technical Department

-Description: I am responsible for organizing the work of technical staff and external IT experts
+Description: I was responsible for organizing the work of technical staff and external IT experts.

 1992–1993 Mayor’s Office of Budapest’s XVIIIth District